Glenn-2k/portfolio-2/README.md

 ## Built With

-You can list a the tech stack that you've used over here
+The tech stach I've used in addition to HTML is

 - [React.js](https://reactjs.org/)
 - [Tailwind](https://tailwindcss.com)